 When I read about the history of various faith movements that went off the rails after a generation or two, the same factors keep showing up: the exploitation of power, and fear of the end of the world — situations where people cast aside discernment and agreed to rash actions because of the “extenuating circumstances.”

-This morning I read a poll asking for people’s reactions to the impending end of the world due to climate change and the carbon mess my admittedly self-focussed generation brought down upon our heads.
+This morning I read a poll asking for people’s reactions to the impending end of the world due to climate change and the carbon mess my admittedly self-focused generation exacerbated.
 The poll gave these options.
 Essentially they were:

 1) We will soon be doomed.
 2) We’re doomed now.
 3) Maybe the people who created the problem could be trusted to fix it?
 4) Never mind.
 We’re doomed.

-I listen to my grandchildren who tell me, with desperation in their voices, that their teachers say the world will end in twelve years because of carbon emissions and plastic pollution.
+I have listened to my grandchildren who tell me, with desperation in their voices, that their teachers say the world will end in twelve years because of carbon emissions and plastic pollution.
 A young friend talked about the “immorality” of giving birth to another generation born to certain death.

 I recognize the same net that held me captive for so many years: fear.